-8.2.3 FINAL DETERMINATION OF ELIGIBILITY
+8.2.2 FINAL DETERMINATION OF ELIGIBILITY

 An eligible family will be notified in writing and a briefing will be scheduled for voucher issuance.
+The briefing will include all HUD required elements and information concerning participation in the Family Self Sufficiency program.